zhiguangcaosg/zhiguangcaosg.github.io/index.md

 </li>

 <li>
-04.2024:  I was invited to serve as Area Chair for NeurIPS'24.
+04.2024:  I will serve as Area Chair for NeurIPS'24.
 </li>

 <li>